Nithyananda

-Nithyananda (born Arunachalam Rajasekaran; 1 January 1978), known among followers as Nithyananda Paramashivam or Paramahamsa Nithyananda, is an Indian Hindu guru, godman and cult leader.
+Nithyananda (born Arunachalam Rajasekaran; 1 January 1978) is an Indian spiritual leader and a self-styled godman.
+He has been described by several media outlets, including The Daily Telegraph, as a controversial figure.
 He is the founder of Nithyananda Dhyanapeetam, a trust that owns temples, gurukulas, and ashrams in many countries.
+He is also the founding head of the micronation of Kailaasa.

-Following the charges of rape and abduction filed in Indian courts, he fled India and has remained in hiding since 2019.
-He is subject of a court-issued non-bailable warrant relating to the allegations.

-In 2020, he announced the founding of his own self-proclaimed island nation called Kailaasa.
+Following charges filed against him in Indian courts, Nithyananda fled India and he has remained hiding since 2019.
+He is the subject of a court-issued non-bailable warrant relating to the allegations.
+In 2020, he announced the founding of his own self-proclaimed island nation called Kailaasa, though some evidence suggests he had been promoting the idea for around 20 years.

 Early life

 Nithyananda was born Arunachalam Rajasekaran in Tiruvannamalai, Tamil Nadu, to father Arunachalam and mother Lokanayaki.
 He belongs to the Saiva Vellala community.
 Sources conflict as to his birth date – a 2003 United States visa gave a date of 13 March 1977, while a sworn affidavit in a 2010 Karnataka High Court case mentioned 1 January 1978.

 He was first noticed at the age of three by Yogiraj Yogananda Puri.
 He claims to have had powerful spiritual experiences from age 12 and to have experienced full enlightenment at 22.

 In 2002 (age 24), he began his public life under the name Nithyananda.
 He says that this name was given to him by Mahavatar Babaji in a mystical experience during his monastic wandering days in the Himalayas.
-In 2003, he started his ashram Dhyanapeetam in Bidadi near Bangalore, Karnataka, India.
+In 2003, he started his ashram Dhyanapeetam in Bidadi near Bangalore, Karnataka.

-Recognition
+Career

 Nithyananda was formerly a chairman of Florida-based Hindu University of America.
 In 2012, Nithyananda was recognized as one of the "100 Most Spiritually Influential Living People" by Watkins' Mind Body Spirit magazine.
-Also in 2012, Nithyananda was appointed the 293rd pontiff of Madurai Adheenam.
+Also in April 2012, Nithyananda was appointed the 293rd pontiff of Madurai Adheenam., however the senior pontiff removed him from this position few months later, without giving any explanation.
 In February 2013, the title of Mahamandaleshwar was conferred on Nithyananda in a closed ceremony by the Panchayati Mahanirvani Akhara.

 Nithyananda Dhyanapeetam, a religious organisation founded by Nithyananda, hosts cultural events in United States as well as India.
 They hold two Guinness World Records: one for the largest rope yoga class, and one for the largest pole yoga (mallakhamba) class.

-Teachings

-Nithyananda has given discourses on various scriptures like Brahma Sutras, Patanjali’s Yoga Sutras, Shiva Sutras and the Bhagavad Gita.